City Council makes final vote requiring resturants to make milk, water default kids' meal drink

 Megan Cover with the Pueblo Food Project wrote in a letter to the city council, "The average American child consumes 30 gallons of sugar per year, according to the American Heart Association.
 We believe that every child has the right to a healthy lifestyle."

 According to the ordinance, the Pueblo Department of Public Health and Environment will enforce the rule.
-There wouldn't be separate inspections just for this rule, but it would be included in restaurant health inspections.
+Singleton said that enforcement would work on a by-complaint basis.
+If someone reported that a restaurant didn't have its menu updated to reflect the new changes, then the health department would come out and inspect.

 Stay up to date with the latest local news, sports, and investigations by downloading the KRDO13 app.
 Click here to download it from the Apple App Store.
 Android users can download it from Google Play here.